-Well, listen closely to this amazing little secret: if you have internet access, headphones and a pen and paper, you already have the tools to do it.
+Listen closely to this amazing little secret: if you have internet access, headphones and a pen and paper, you already have the tools to find and use them.

 However, this could not be any further from the truth!
 It is in fact very productive for language learning, even if it may not always feel much like hard work.

-If you take care to consciously listen to your audio resources, you will quickly start to pick up new German skills through osmosis.
+If you take care to consciously listen to your audio resources, you will quickly start to pick up new German skills through osmosis, also known as “passive listening.”
 This is when you absorb new vocabulary and grammar concepts just by being exposed to the language.
 So even though it may not feel as strenuous as running through a set of vocabulary flashcards, it is just as important!

-But German audio learning is also great for focused language study.
+But German audio learning is also great for focused language study, or “active listening.”
 Most of the resources I will cover in this post specifically focus on the more difficult aspects of the language, such as sentence construction and specific grammar points like the gender of nouns.

 So if you have been struggling with a certain part of grammar in your German classes, you will be able to find a YouTube video or episode of a German-learning podcast that focuses specifically on this point.

-Podcasts are great, because you can leave them on in the background while you are getting on with housework or cooking.
+Podcasts are a great way to learn German online, because you can leave them on in the background while you are getting on with housework or cooking.
 There are also various ones for numerous subjects, from sports to film reviews, so you will surely be able to find one to suit your personal tastes!

 When you are listening to German-learning podcasts, you can simply follow along with all the exercises and tests.
 However, to take your learning up a level, you should also note down any new vocabulary you hear so that you can review it on your own time.

-Just like podcasts, you can play these in the background whenever you are busy with some housework, commuting or doing other mundane tasks.
-You may find that words and grammar constructs start to stick in your brain because these courses often repeat a lot of the vocabulary and grammar constructs in certain sections.
+Just like podcasts, you can play a German audio course in the background whenever you are busy with some housework, commuting or doing other mundane tasks.
+You may find that words and grammar start to stick in your brain because these courses often repeat a lot of the vocabulary and grammar constructions in certain sections.